Back to New Arrivals

 A funny, fierce, and unforgettable read about a young woman working a summer job in a shirt factory in Northern Ireland, while tensions rise both inside and outside the factory walls.

-It’s the summer of 1994, and all smart-mouthed Maeve Murray wants are good final exam results so she can earn her ticket out of the wee Northern Irish town she has grown up in during the Trou
+It’s the summer of 1994, and all smart-mouthed Maeve Murray wants are good final exam results so she can earn her

 Help kids develop a positive relationship with food, so they can become healthy and adventurous eaters for life